brittneyperez/Java_June2023/week_2-Java_OOP/Asgmt_10-BankAccount/README.md

 - `getCheckingBalance()`: Retrieves the checking account balance formatted as a string.
 - `getSavingsBalance()`: Retrieves the savings account balance formatted as a string.
+- `getAccountNumber()`: Retrieves the ten-digit account number associated with the account.

 ### Methods